georgybusov/Georgy-Busov-Portfolio/README.md

 They will value trade-ins from their customers at no more than around 40% of the car's current market value, and most people will let it go for that price because they think that is their best option.

 I decided to take on this project to help people see what price a dealer would try to sell their car for after they accept it as a trade in, so that they can know exactly how much they should ask for when negotiating their trade-in.

-**OVERVIEW**

-- Scraping car data from Kijiji ads posted by dealerships in the Calgary area
-- Cleaning the data
-- Performing some EDA to identify key features and trends
-- Selecting and training a regression model
-- Creating a clunky UI for people to see what dealers would price their cars at (will develop a nicer front-end API soon)

 Here is an example of a prediction: